 quality of life;

-achievement of individual service goals; and
+achievement of individual or family goals; and

 other outcomes as appropriate to the program or service population.

 Interpretation: Outcomes data should be disaggregated to identify patterns of disparity or inequity that can be masked by aggregate data reporting.
 See PQI 5.02 for more information on disaggregating data to track and monitor identified outcomes.